Key points about Zika virus

-Testing for Zika virus infection is complex and has limitations.
-Both Zika PCR and IgM testing generally identify recent infection and may not be reliable more than 12 weeks after exposure.
-Zika IgM testing is not specific for Zika virus and a positive result may reflect cross-reactivity with other flaviviruses such as dengue.
+Zika IgM antibodies can persist for months to years following infection and detection may not be indicative of a recent infection.
 Plaque reduction neutralization testing (PRNT) is needed to confirm Zika virus infection after a positive IgM test; however, PRNT results do not always yield a specific flavivirus result.

 understanding Zika virus test results.